soza86/Different-VBA-Codes/README.md

 # Different-VBA-Codes
+#This file contains explanatios about different codes implemented in VBA

 This code tracks any changes made to the available spreadsheets of a workbook (besides “Changes” sheet, where all the changes are recorded).